 French, born 1971

 Mr Bos was appointed to the Board in 2017 and is a member of the Senior Executive Committee.

 He is a graduate of the ESSEC Business School.

 Mr Bos joined Richemont in 1992, initially working with the Fondation Cartier pour l’art contemporain in Paris.
 In 2000, he joined Van Cleef & Arpels as International Marketing Director.
 In 2009, he became Vice President and Creative Director and in 2010 was also appointed President of Van Cleef & Arpels, Americas.
 In January 2013, Mr Bos became global President and Chief Executive Officer of Van Cleef & Arpels.

 Clay BrendishNon-executive Lead Independent Director

 British, born 1947

-Mr Brendish was appointed to the Board as a Non Executive Director and the Lead Independent Director in 2017.
-He also serves as the Chairman of the Strategic Security and Compensation Committees and is a member of the Audit and Nominations Committees.
+Mr Brendish was appointed to the Board as a Non executive Director and the Lead Independent Director in 2017.
+He also serves as the Chairman of the Ethics Sub-Committee, a sub Committee of the Audit Committee, the Strategic Security and Compensation Committees and is a member of the Audit and Nominations Committees.

-His professional background is in the Information Technology and communications industry, having founded Admiral plc in 1979 (now part of CGI UK).
-He was a former Non-Executive Director of BT plc and Chairman of the Met.
-Office.
-He was also a Trustee of the Economist Newspaper.
+His professional background is in the Information Technology and Communications industry, having founded Admiral plc in 1979 (now part of CGI UK).
+He was a Non-executive Director of BT plc from 2002 to 2011 and Non-executive Director and Chairman of the Meteorological Office from 1995 to 2003.
+He was also a Trustee of the Economist Newspaper from 1999 to 2012.
+He was most recently Non-executive Chairman of Anite from 2005 to 2015 and of SThree from 2010 to April 2018.
 Prior to his nomination to the Board of Richemont, Mr Brendish served as an advisor to Richemont’s Strategic Security Committee.